Michael Miller

 Excel to Google Sheets

 Project description: I created a couple of Python programs to quickly upload an Excel to Google Sheet.
 I created one to change the csv to a dataframe.
 This Python program calls the second python program.
 The second program connects to Google Sheet through the gspread Python package.
 Both programs are currently used for a single specific Google Sheet I update regularly.
-I am think of better ways to make them more usable for other projects.
+I am thinking of better ways to make them more usable for other projects.

 Converting Excel to a Dataframe.